TaKeTube/HaScene/README.md

 ### Modified Goal
 Pending: the ray tracer.

-A new feature: the camera can be moved by the keyboard.
+ new feature: the camera can be moved by the keyboard.